 What is Testosterone and Why is it So Important?

-A study in 2007 found that 33 percent of their nearly 800 male participants with sub-optimal testosterone levels were more likely to die in the following 20 years than participants with higher testosterone values.
+A study in 2007 found that 33 percent of their nearly 800 male participants with suboptimal testosterone levels were more likely to die in the following 20 years than participants with higher testosterone values.
 The increased risk of death was consistent regardless of lifestyle factors such as smoking, drinking, and physical activity.
 The mortality rate did not appear to be impacted by preexisting health conditions.
-Studies have found that testosterone deficiency in men increase the risk of serious, potentially life-threatening illness such as cardiovascular disease.
+Studies have found that testosterone deficiency in men increases the risk of serious, potentially life-threatening illnesses such as cardiovascular disease.

 Testosterone also appears to have a notable influence on male physiological function.
 A study in the Journal of Clinical Endocrinology & Metabolism found that study participants with higher levels of testosterone presented greater performance results in the areas of memory, reflex, awareness, and physical ability when compared to participants with lower testosterone values.
 This is further enforced by data showing that men diagnosed with clinically low testosterone levels, known as hypogonadism, are more susceptible to both physiological and neurological degeneration.

 The Dangers of Decreasing Testosterone Values

 In the past, declining testosterone values were primarily only a concern for older males.
 However, recent studies suggest that low testosterone is becoming a common problem among men of all ages.
 This is supported by research showing that the average level of testosterone in men has decreased by 15 to 20 percent over the past fifteen years.
 If testosterone values continue to drop, the frequency and severity of various health issues are likely to increase.

 The Impact of Low Testosterone